-- is not required to lodge a company tax return for the income year (the RTP schedule is a schedule to the company tax return) - has an income tax annual compliance arrangement (ACA) with us for the relevant income year and has agreed to provide - full and true disclosure - ongoing dialogue of all material tax matters, including positions that fall within any RTP category.
+- is not required to lodge a company tax return for the income year (the RTP schedule is a schedule to the company tax return) - has an income tax annual compliance arrangement (ACA) with us for the relevant income year.
+Under the ACA, your entity has agreed is to provide full and true disclosure and ongoing dialogue of all material tax matters, including any positions that fall within any reportable tax position category.

-If you are uncertain if your entity is required to lodge the schedule you can email ReportableTaxPosition@ato.gov.au.
+If you are uncertain if your entity is required to lodge the schedule, you can email ReportableTaxPosition@ato.gov.au